I am a marketing professional holding a postgraduate degree in management. Astronomy is my hobby.

 This is another insane conspiracy theory without an iota of truth.
 Instead of being proud about this achievement, some question if we ever landed on Moon.

-NASA has debunked this conspiracy theory in their website addressing every point raised by conspiracy theorists.
+NASA has debunked this conspiracy theory in its website addressing every point raised by conspiracy theorists.
 One should check the explanations from their website before believing such claims.
 I would present few explanations to debunk this conspiracy theory from a common man's perspective.

 The Apollo moon landing program involved thousands of reputed scientists and senior staff.
 It is bizarre to conclude all these highly qualified men and women can be convinced to lie consistently for five decades.
 It is not just improbable but impossible.